LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ### Cons

+The customization process is more involved.
+One set of commonly requested customizations is available, as explained at [Loop and Learn: Loop Customization](https://www.loopandlearn.org/github-lnl-patches).

+* Stick with Mac-Xcode build (for now) if you want to do your own customizations
+    * You can still use [TestFlight with your Mac-Xcode build](../build/testflight-xcode.md)
 * There are no instructions for applying customizations
+    * Hint - when customization instructions are provided
-* Stick with Mac-Xcode build (for now) if you want to customize
+    * You will be making a forks for every submodule you want to customize
+    * You will need to update your LoopWorkspace Fork to point to your submodule forks
-* Hint - when customization instructions are provided - you will be making more forks for every submodule you customize and you will be responsible for keeping those forks up to date
+    * You will be responsible for keeping those forks up to date

 ## Requirements